 P260 Do not breathe dust/fume.
 P280 Wear protective gloves/protective clothing/eye protection/face protection.
 P270 Do not eat, drink or smoke when using this product.
-P272 Contaminated work clothing should not be allowed out of the workplace.

 Precautionary statement(s) Response

 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P308+P311 IF exposed or concerned: Call a POISON CENTER/doctor/physician/first aider.
 P310 Immediately call a POISON CENTER/doctor/physician/first aider.
 P321 Specific treatment (see advice on this label).